maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 Example Workflow
 ----------------

-In this example we have our basic content, somewhat refined since we first architected ViewThought in [Chapter 9][]:
+In this example we have our basic content, somewhat refined since we first architected View Thought in [Chapter 9][]:
 <br>
 <br>
 <br>